derrekyoung/appd-agent-management/README.md

 * Install/upgrade the Java agent
     * Will sync controller-info.xml underneath the conf/ and verNNN/conf/ directories.
     * Will sync custom-activity-correlation.xml, custom-interceptors.xml
+    * *NOTE*: You'll want the Java app server startup script to point to the javaagent.jar underneath the synlink.
 * Install/upgrade the Machine agent
     * Will sync controller-info.xml underneath the conf/ directory.
     * Sync extensions